More Kotlin (Racing Ambiguous Coroutines)

 Each suspend function is decorated with a staggered 250ms connection delay using onEach by order of input.
 The first ip in the list is started without delay, subsequent ips are delayed (e.g. 250ms, 500ms …) before starting.

 What is missing from this naive example - tasks should be staggered by a delay or run immediately if the previous task fails.
-The exception handling required is yet to be discovered as this is quite tricky. (see gist.github.com/griffio/073e5f440971e7e19dbc3e2011c9ec07 for a possible implementation)
+The exception handling required is quite tricky. (see gist.github.com/griffio/073e5f440971e7e19dbc3e2011c9ec07 for possible implementations)

 Once again, the flows merge concurrently starting after their respective delay, the first ip to “resolve” is returned and the rest of the tasks are cancelled.